Integrable scalar cosmologies with matter and curvature: Explicit form and detailed analysis of some spatially flat solutions

 This identity can be derived with some elementary computations starting from the Gauss series representation of ${}_2 F_1$ (see, e.g., \cite[Eq.\,15.2.1]{NIST}) and using some known relations for the Euler gamma functions $\Ga$ appearing therein.
-Let us mention that the same identity could also be derived (with some more effort) from the relations for contiguous hypergeometric functions (see, e.g., \cite[\S\,15.5(ii)]{NIST}).}}), we obtain
+The same identity could also be derived (with some more effort) from the relations for contiguous hypergeometric functions (see, e.g., \cite[\S\,15.5(ii)]{NIST}). }}), we obtain